diambra/docs/content/installation/_index.en.md

 ### Prerequisites

 {{% notice note %}}
-In order to use DIAMBRA Arena, you need to:<br>&nbsp;&nbsp;• Have an active internet connection<br>&nbsp;&nbsp;• <a href="https://diambra.ai/register/" target="_blank">Create your account on our website</a>, it requires just a few clicks and is 100% free<br /><br />Credentials (email/user id and password) will be asked at the first environment execution.
+In order to use DIAMBRA Arena, it is needed to:<br>&nbsp;&nbsp;• Have an active internet connection<br>&nbsp;&nbsp;• <a href="https://diambra.ai/register/" target="_blank">Create an account on our website</a>, it requires just a few clicks and is 100% free<br /><br />Credentials (email/user id and password) will be asked at the first environment execution.
 {{% /notice %}}

 {{< tabs groupId="installationTabs">}}